Herb Crusted Lamb With Mint Gremolata

 Lamb is not my first choice for a holiday meal, even in the spring.
-But when a friend sent me this recipe I decided to give it a try.
-It helps to know how to butterfly the meat.
-A sharp Boning Knife is the key to my success here.
-Its thin, flexible, sharp blade can make smooth even cuts for butterflying.
+But when a friend sent me this Herb-Crusted Lamb With Mint Gremolata recipe, I decided to give it a try and wasn’t disappointed.

 I like this recipe because while the veggies finish cooking, the lamb has time to rest before serving.
-I cook it to 5 degrees lower than my desired temperature, remove from oven, and tent with foil.
+I cook it to five degrees lower than my desired temperature, remove from oven and tent with foil.
 The lamb will continue to cook and reach goal temperature in that 20 minutes.